 - A proper eviction process that follows the state law.

-Common responsibilities tenants have in Florida include the following.
+Common responsibilities tenants have due to Florida residential landlord-tenant laws in Florida include the following:

 - Maintain the unit in a safe and habitable condition.